crusher083/dgl/docs/source/guide/training-graph.rst

 5.4 Graph Classification
 ----------------------------------

-Instead of a big single graph, sometimes one might have the data in the form of multiple graphs, for example a list of different types of communities of people.
-By characterizing the friendship among people in the same community by a graph, one can get a list of graphs to classify.
+Instead of a big single graph, sometimes data might be presented in the form of multiple graphs (i.e. different types of social communities).
+By characterizing relationships between people in the same community in a form of a graph, we recieve an N (number of communities) graphs suitable as inputs for classification task.
 In this scenario, a graph classification model could help identify the type of the community, i.e. to classify each graph based on the structure and overall information.

 Overview